KHAAdotPK/CBOW/README.md

 - Backward propagation is now fully implemented and computes the gradients for both `W1` and `W2`.
 - The gradients are calculated using the outer product and dot product operations, which follow the neural network's backpropagation algorithm.

-### Full Softmax (Negative Sampling Implementation Pending)
+### Full Softmax and Negative Sampling Implementation

 This implementation currently uses the full softmax for calculating output probabilities.
 While full softmax is effective, it can be computationally expensive for large vocabularies.
-Negative Sampling is a common technique used to optimize training in word embeddings, significantly reducing computational complexity.
+Negative Sampling is a common technique used to optimize training in word embeddings, significantly reducing computational complexity and this implementation supports both.

 ~~**Negative Sampling is currently under development**, and a comprehensive document detailing the approach and design is being created.
 You can follow the progress and access the document at [https://github.com/KHAAdotPK/CBOW/blob/main/DOCUMENTS/NegativeSampling.md](https://github.com/KHAAdotPK/CBOW/blob/main/DOCUMENTS/NegativeSampling.md).
 The document is mostly complete and outlines the core ideas and code strategies that will soon be implemented in this CBOW model to enhance training efficiency, especially for large-scale vocabularies.~~